We have been raising animals on our farm for over 10 years—sheep, dogs, cats, chickens, turkeys, guinea pigs, ponies, donkeys, and a pig.

 I love free-roaming chickens, but this has led us to have some very smelly (though cute) squatters—skunks.
 Trapping skunks is fairly easy, but getting them out of the trap is a more involved process!
 Keeping our chickens behind a solid fence and removing junk that makes an attractive den has made these stinkers move on.
 We still get the occasional skunk in the fall, but they usually just wander through, spray our dogs, and keep on moving.
 (We have found that baking soda and peroxide mixed into a paste works best for getting the smell off our dogs.)

 My tolerance for wildlife gives out at wasps.
 They are the only creature that I have a can of poison waiting for.
 We coexist as long they build their nests way out in the far fields, but heaven help them if they infest near our house or animal shelters.

 More Is Better

 We do everything we can to encourage wildlife on our farm.
 Creating more natural habitats nestled among our agriculture fields not only creates a more beautiful landscape for us to enjoy, but it also creates homes and safe havens for a plethora of creatures.
-Some animals we have only seen once on our farm in the last 10 years include a fox that was after our chickens, a random raccoon, a garter snake in our garden, a lesser weasel, a toad, and a porcupine.
+Some animals we have only seen once on our farm in the last 10 years include a fox that was after our chickens, a random raccoon, a garter snake in our garden, a lesser weasel, a toad, a salamander, and a porcupine.
 I hope we will see a lot more of these animals in the next 10 years.

 The goal of our farm is to always work with nature, be it patiently waiting for the spring frost to end, farming without chemicals, or watching the wildlife act like the wild animals they are.
 We write about all these aspects of natural farm life as we continue to learn the value of nature and its ways.